The Pros And Cons of Chlorine Bleach | Anyclean

 Cons

-• 2.
-Chlorine is lethal when mixed with other household cleaners.
-Never, ever mix any chlorine based product with an ammonia-based product, as the two will combine to make ammonium chloride, which was used in chemical warfare in the trenches of WWI.
-This gas reacts with the mucous membranes of the throat, eyes and lungs to become the highly corrosive hydrochloric acid.
+• Chlorine is lethal when mixed with other household cleaners.
+Never, ever mix any chlorine-based product with an ammonia-based product, as the two will combine to make ammonium chloride, which was used in chemical warfare in the trenches of WWI.
+This gas reacts with the mucous membranes of the throat, eyes and lungs to become a highly corrosive hydrochloric acid.
 Those of you who have read Wilfred Owen’s poem “Dulce et Decorum” will have read a description of the effects of inhaling this gas.
 You probably need to be careful when soaking nappies in a chlorine solution, as urine can give off a bit of ammonia, but as long as you’re not using straight chlorine bleach or too strong a solution, and you change the solution daily, you shouldn’t have any problems – this writer didn’t).

-• 3.
-Chlorine is an irritant on your skin – many people often complain of itchiness and dry, flaky skin after swimming in a chlorinated swimming pool.
-Chlorinated water can also have an interesting effect when it comes in contact with bleached blonde hair (which includes hair bleached by the sun) as it can form a greenish deposit on the hair that is very noticeable in lightened hair.
+• Chlorine is an irritant on your skin – many people often complain of itchiness and dry, flaky skin after swimming in a chlorinated swimming pool.
+Chlorinated water can also have an interesting effect when it comes in contact with bleached blonde hair (which includes hair bleached by the sun), as it can form a greenish deposit on the hair that is very noticeable in lightened hair.
 While a chlorine bleach solution is very effective at getting ink stains off your hands, you need to rinse it off well and use a rich hand cream afterwards.
 If you use chlorine for general house cleaning, use rubber gloves.

 About the author